worace/worace.github.io/_drafts/youre-in-the-jarmy-now-application-packaging-for-the-jvm.md

 So to recap:

 * Compilers (`javac`, `scalac`, etc) turn language source code into bytecode (`.class` files) which the JVM can run
-* JAR files bundle compiled `.class` files into a manageable package
+* JAR files bundle compiled `.class` files into manageable packages
 * Project manifests like a `pom.xml` attach library versioning + dependency semantics to bundled JAR packages
 * Build tools use this dependency info to retrieve required packages for your project and programmatically assemble a Classpath for compiling, testing, and running your code